-Pennsylvania Roads - PA 611/US 202 - Doylestown
+Pennsylvania Roads - PA 611 (Doylestown & S.)/US 202

 You know something special is up when you see remaining pointers to US 611, over 30 years after it has been stricken from the records.
 This is the beginning of one of the two Doylestown Bypasses.
 The second, US 202, is linked from the bottom, and is special for having stubs at either end.
 One of those ends happens to be PA 611, and this page will show it from ground level - for the US 202 one-level-up view, visit that page.
-Beyond that stub are plenty of old signs, and again, there are more on US 202, so visit that page afterwards.
+Beyond that stub are plenty of old signs, and again, there are more on US 202, so visit that page afterward.
 Starting northbound:

 Notice that the first sign is missing the southbound destination (and any sort of bottom half of the sign), while the second sign has a lot of room before 1 MI.
 Couldn't be that that was once ¼ MI?